Vertex operator algebra and parenthesized braid operad: PaB operad, 2-action and representativity

-\begin{dfn} Let $P$ be an operad in $\cC$ and $A \in \cC$.
-An {\it action} of $P$ on $A$ is an operad homomorphism $P\rightarrow \Endo_A$. \end{dfn}
+\begin{dfn} Let $\mathcal{O}$ be an operad in $\cC$ and $A \in \cC$.
+An {\it action} of $\cO$ on $A$ is an operad homomorphism $\cO \rightarrow \Endo_A$. \end{dfn}

-Denote the category of sets by $\Cset$, which is a symmetric monoidal category by the direct product.
-We end this section by introducing some important operads, {\it a magma operad} and {\it a permutation operad} in $\Cset$.
+Denote the category of small sets by $\Cset$, which is a symmetric monoidal category by the direct product.
+We first consider an operad in $\Cset$.

-Let $\Tr_{r}$ be the set of all binary trees whose leaves are labeled by $[r]=\{1,2,\dots,r\}$ and $\PW_r$ denote the subset of $\Tr_r$ consisting of all binary trees whose leaves are ordered from $1$ to $r$.
+Let $\Tr_{r}$ be the set of all binary trees whose leaves are labeled by $[r]=\{1,2,\dots,r\}$.
 Each element in $\Tr_r$ can be regarded as a parenthesized word of $\{1,2,\dots,r\}$, that is non-associative, non-commutative monomials on this set in which every letter appears exactly once.
 For example, $(5(23))((17)(64))$ corresponds to the tree in Fig. \ref{fig_tree_example0}.
 Note that $\Tr_0$ consists of the empty word and $\Tr_3$, for example, is a set of 12 elements